seanbergin/archaeosrp/README.md

 library(ArchaeoSRP)
 ```

+Please note, windows users may also need Rtools to install R packages from GitHub.

 # How To Use

 The package can be used in two main ways.
 The main procedure takes a folder location as an input (where PDFs are stored) and outputs data recorded from the form as a dataframe.
 It is called processPDFDirectory(directory to pdfs).